 At the dawn of the recording industry, before big business became involved, random factors such as politics, geography and sheer happenstance played unduly large roles in determining which artists were recorded, with whom, and how extensively.
 As a result, certain musicians who were unfortunate to record only a slender body of work can still leave long shadows, if those few sides happen to be imbued with more or less consistent excellence.
 Mr. Andrew Hilaire, today’s Hero, is one of these.
 He only appeared on a comparatively small number of records for absolute certain – possibly fewer even than thirty – yet his is most definitely a case of quality over quantity.

-Hilaire’s career began in earnest accompanying the famous African-American singer and entertainer Florence Mills, who for a short time starred in the cabaret at the De Luxe Café.
-The historian and author Mark Miller has unearthed details of a tour to Winnipeg, Canada, in November 1917 by a vaudeville troupe called the Tennessee Ten (no relation to the later jazz band of the same name), a group of black Chicago-based performers including Mills and the regular bassist at the De Luxe Café, Ed Garland.
+Hilaire’s career began in earnest accompanying the famous African-American singer and entertainer Florence Mills, who for a short time starred in the cabaret at the De Luxe Café, a nightclub at 3503 S. State St, right at the heart of the Stroll (see map).
+The historian and author Mark Miller has also unearthed details of a tour to Winnipeg, Canada, in November 1917 by a vaudeville troupe called the Tennessee Ten (no relation to the later jazz band of the same name), a group of black Chicago-based performers including Mills and the regular bassist at the De Luxe Café, Ed Garland.
 Also present was a youthful drummer – named as ‘Kid’ or ‘Young Killaire’ by the Chicago Defender – whom Miller speculates was in fact none other than a teenaged Andrew Hilaire.
 The time, place and personalities all support Miller’s theory, and no record of another drummer named ‘Killaire’ has yet been unearthed.